ConnorOnTheWeb/next-15-tailwind-4-themes/README.md

+This web app will detect the user's system light/dark mode setting and provide select options to switch themes.
+Elements will respond to Tailwind's `dark:` class prefix while in dark mode.
+Feel free to start your theme-capable project from here, I'll keep this repo as a boilerplate until Tailwind 4 leaves beta.

 Special thanks to Fin for writing [Implementing Dark Mode and Theme Switching using Tailwind v4 and Next.js](https://www.thingsaboutweb.dev/en/posts/dark-mode-with-tailwind-v4-nextjs), just needed to tweak a few things for this to work.

+## Next 15 Tailwind 4 Boilerplate

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app)